apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 [WebAuthN/FIDO2 Device registrations](../mfa/FIDO2-WebAuthn-Authentication.html)
 may be managed using an external REST API.

+### Scriptable LDAP Queries

+Search filters used to query LDAP for results can now be designed as Groovy scripts to provide dynamic querying options.

 ### Inwebo MFA Integration

 Support for [inWebo](../mfa/Inwebo-Authentication.html) as a multifactor authentication provider is now available.